College Packing List: What To Bring To College

 Packing depends on where you are going, how you are getting there, and when you find out.
 While you can start putting together some essentials you know you will need, it’s best to have all the details figured out before you begin packing to avoid needing to repack.

-Early decisions from both Ivy League schools and colleges release their early acceptance results in mid-December, which gives you plenty of time to prepare, organize, label, and get everything in order for your move.
+Early decisions from both Ivy League schools and colleges release their early acceptance results in mid-December, which gives you plenty of time to prepare, organize, label, and get everything for your move.

 Regular decisions come out in the spring, usually in March or April.
 You should begin preparing to pack as soon as possible.
 It may seem early, but giving yourself tons of time will save you money and ease your stress in the long run.